 A: It is relatively easy to multiplex solid-state sensors; one approach is shown in Figure 6.
 Any AD590 device which is connected to a logic high then passes a signal current through the current-measuring circuitry (note the single resistor used for the front end of I/V conversion), while those connected to a logic low pass insignificant current.

 Q: What about packaging?

 A: To meet temperature, performance, and cost objectives, solid-sate sensors are available in a range of standard-IC packages.
-The basic two-terminal sensor is offered in two-lead flatpack, four-lead LFCSP, three-lead transistor TO-52, and eight-lead SOIC housings, among others.
+The basic two-terminal sensor is offered in a two-lead flatpack, four-lead LFCSP, three-lead transistor TO-52, and eight-lead SOIC housings, among others.
 Note that for packages with more than two leads, only two leads are active, while the rest are “not connected” but present so the package meets industry standards.

 Q: Finally, what about cost and availability?

 A: Obviously, this varies based on vendor, model, grade, package, and quantity.
 A basic solid-state sensor can be well under a dollar for the lowest grade to about ten dollars for the highest grade; those with integral I/V-converter and A/D-converter functions cost more, of course.
 Due to the popularity of solid-state sensors, vendors offer both proprietary units as well as second- and alternate-source versions., so users have a wide array of choices.